 If it isn’t the views and the picturesque towns that prompt you to visit Ischia, it’ll be the hot springs.
 Ischia is a volcanic island and boasts over a hundred thermal springs with water that’s reputed to have therapeutic benefits.

-Visitors can choose from a number of places to bathe in the volcanic waters, from luxury spas to gorgeous water parks like the lovely, garden-like Negombo thermal baths and the Poseidon thermal park.
+Visitors can choose from a number of places to bathe in the volcanic waters, from luxury hotel spas to gorgeous water parks like the lovely, garden-like Negombo thermal baths and the Poseidon thermal park.
 I absolutely loved the day I spent relaxing at Negombo’s thermal gardens, lazing about in all the different pools.

 You can visit the Terme di Cavascura and bathe where the ancient Romans did, or you can visit Sorgeto beach and relax for free in thermal springs that bubble up in the sea.